Skip to main content

 Strategic exercise programming creates both the demand for and the sensitivity to the hormones and peptides introduced through clinical protocols.

-A well-rounded program for someone on TRT or should be built on a foundation of compound-focused strength training, performed 2-4 times per week.
+A well-rounded program for someone on TRT or peptide therapy should be built on a foundation of compound-focused strength training, performed 2-4 times per week.
 This provides the primary anabolic stimulus.
 This should be complemented with 1-2 sessions of HIIT per week to maximize metabolic benefits without inducing the excessive cortisol response that can come from chronic, long-duration cardio.
 Finally, incorporating active recovery and mobility work helps manage inflammation and maintain physical function.

 Structuring a Synergistic Weekly Training Split